Nasdanika/ai/README.md

     * Chatting with a site - serve both a static site and semantic search command, OpenAI and Ollama.
 Docker on a GCP VM.
     * Chatting with a model

+Later maybe agents based on the Invocation flow.